 In addition to that, a lot of them are really expensive.

 Either they’re expensive because they’re for luxury homes, or because they’re for industrial and commercial settings.
 Sure the latter two options will be great for a woodshop, but they’re a tad costly, so that puts them out of a lot of people’s price ranges.
-If you’ve like to shop for the bigger and better air purifiers, I recommend you shop on Sylvane.com, which is a store for all things air quality!
+If you’d like to shop for the bigger and better air purifiers, I recommend you look around on Amazon, here’s a link to a search that already has the setting put in that you’ll need.

 Now, back to the Gocheer air purifier.